 The 3 key goals to make the YouTube algorithm work to your advantage

 The algorithm isn’t perfect and changes regularly to reflect user behavior and the content being uploaded to YouTube.
-But there are some key elements that remain consistent throughout all versions of the algorithm:
+But some key elements remain consistent throughout all versions of the YouTube algorithm:

 - Quality over quantity.
 The primary goal of the algorithm is to prioritize high-quality videos while also making sure they’re not competing with too many other videos for attention.